gklyne/I-D/arcp/arcp.md

 have extracted or opened an archive in advance, and assigned it an appropriate authority according to [Authority](#authority).
-Such an implementation can then resolve arcp URIs programmatically, e.g. by using in-memory access or mapping paths to the extracted archive on the local file system.
+Such an implementation can then resolve arcp URIs, e.g. by using in-memory access or mapping paths to the extracted archive on the local file system.